The Calm Shield: 90 Seconds of Breath Before You React

 The 90-Second Rule

 This is the 'amygdala hijack.'
 It evolved to keep you alive when facing predators.
+It does not serve you in a traffic jam or a tense email exchange.

 Your Micro-Challenge The next time you feel anger or frustration rising, count 90 seconds before responding.
 Breathe.
 Label the emotion.
 Then act.